 In partnership with LifeLock, Norton helps keep your personal and digital identity off the black market.

 Best for Banking: Trend Micro Antivirus + Security

 Trend Micro feels like a heavy program from the get-go and is the one program I found difficult to figure out how to use.
-However, once it was installed and the tools were located, Trend Micro proved to be a very good antivirus solution.
-This is the one program, through all my years of testing antivirus software, that has scored 100% each time in my tests.
+However, once installed and the tools located, Trend Micro proved to be a perfect antivirus solution.
+This is the one program, through all my years of testing antivirus software, that has scored 100% each time.
 While it does create slowdown, it isn't enough for me not to add to my list of the best antivirus software.

-This antivirus software has web reputation technology, so it picks up immediately if you are on a legitimate or fake website.
-If you click a link that is meant to redirect you to a site made to look like a legitimate one, Trend Micro will block it and warn you of its malicious intent.
+This antivirus software has web reputation technology, so it immediately picks up on a legitimate or fake website.
+If you click a link meant to redirect you to a site made to look like a legitimate one, Trend Micro will block it and warn you of its malicious intent.
 Trend Micro is also very good at recognizing phishing schemes and dangerous websites.